pra9jambare/minikube_argocd/README.md

         -   Learn how to leverage Minikube and Argocd to streamline your development and deployment processes.

 - How to Get Started:
     - 	Visit the Repository:
     - 	Clone the Repository:
     - 	Follow the Guides:
     - 	Experiment and Learn:

+- Flow of the Project:
+    - Installation of Minikube
+    - Installation of ArgoCD on K8s Cluster
+    - Intergarte the ArgoCD with GitHub Repository with Applying the Deployment Yaml
+    - Do the changes in GitHub Repository for changes in K8s Cluster

 - Feel free to explore the project and reach out if you have any questions or feedback.